Node-DC/Node-DC-EIS/README.md

 Node-DC-EIS follows a 3-tier model and consists of three components client, Node.js server and DB.

 ## Client
-Client controls various phases like ramp-up, measurement and ramp-down as well as issues requests, tracks response time and errors.
+Client controls various phases like ramp-up, measurement and ramp-down as well as issuing requests, tracks response time and errors.
 At the end of run, it validates the runs and post-processes the transactions log producing final metrics and graphs.

 ## Node.js server
 Node.js server accepts all requests from client and responds back after retrieving employee information from the DB.
 Node.js cluster code is architected to scale by default.

 In Node.js server configuration file "Node-DC-EIS-cluster/config/configuration.js", parameter 'cpu_count' can be used to scale to various number of CPUs.
+  - Default value is '0' which will use single CPU core or called monolithic mode.
-  - Default value is '-1' which will use all available CPUs.
+  - With the value of '-1', it will use all available CPUs.
-  - Monolithic mode can be set by 'cpu_count' to 1.
+  - It will use number of processes as specified by any other positive value

 ## DB
 Employee Information is stored in DB (current implementation using MongoDB).
 For each run, DB is populated based on configuration parameters set in the "Node-DC-EIS/blob/master/Node-DC-EIS-client/config.json".